patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 PAYMENTMETHOD = 'Credit Card CC'
 WHERE PURCHASEID = 1;

---This is for delete or drop any table from database.
+--This is for deleting or dropping any table from the database.

-Drop table PURCHASES; -- If end user want to drop or delete any of table he could use same sql just replace table name.
+Drop table PURCHASES; -- If the end user wants to drop or delete any of the tables he could use the same sql just replace the table name.

---So here we have completed our CRUD operation for all required tables as well we have successfully run all query in our database.
+--So here we have completed our CRUD operation for all required tables as well we have successfully run all queries in our database.
 --Here is the DDL (Data Definition Language) statement for creating the Customers table.

 CREATE TABLE Customers (